Skip to main content Skip to home page

 You or your consultant can use an asset plan to locate existing water and sewer mains.

-Once we have verified the design, we will issue you a Letter of Conditions that states building requirements.
+Once we have received the preliminary design, we will issue you a Draft Developer Deed and a Letter of Conditions that states construction requirements.

 If you need your Letter of Conditions within 10 business days, complete the High Priority Mains Extension Response form online.
 A high priority fee applies.